The penalty for not having health insurance in 2018:

-But everything about penalty enforcement is still the same as it was in previous years (the penalty became higher for 2016 than it was in prior years, and remained at that level in 2017 — but enforcement is unchanged).
-The IRS confirmed in a June 2017 letter that the executive order “does not change the law,” and that “taxpayers remain required to follow the law, including the requirement to have minimum essential coverage for each month, qualify for a coverage exemption for the month, or make a shared responsibility payment.”
+Other than that, everything about penalty enforcement is still the same as it was in previous years (the penalty became higher for 2016 than it was in prior years, and remained at that level in 2017 and again in 2018 — but enforcement is unchanged).
+The IRS confirmed in a June 2017 letter that Trump’s executive order “does not change the law,” and that “taxpayers remain required to follow the law, including the requirement to have minimum essential coverage for each month, qualify for a coverage exemption for the month, or make a shared responsibility payment.”

 How the penalty is calculated